danstadler-newrelic/apigee-dt-frontend/README.md

 `<P>The response from the Apigee proxy was ${apigeeResponse}.</p>`

 **Step 6: package the WAR file**
 - in the spring-mvc-example directory, run this: mvn package

-**Step 7: build/start the docker container**
+**Step 7: build the docker container, launch in K8S**
-- in the project root directory, run: docker-compose up
-- wait for download/build process to complete
+- will leave this up to the reader - use your existing processes for building and deploying containers
 - note that in the Dockerfile, we are copying spring-mvc-example.war into Tomcat's webapps directory (at /opt/bitnami/tomcat)

-**Step 8 (optional): if you need to repackage the WAR file, make sure to rm the docker container and image from the prior run**
-- docker rm [container name]
-- docker image rm [image name]